In highly urbanised cities where green spaces are a rarity, municipal parks serve as valuable lung spaces, says Pauline Deborah R.

 They should ensure that parks are litter-free and enjoyable for everyone who comes there.
-Parks have always been a great source of inspiration for writers, artists, gardeners, teachers, poets, naturalists… Parks provide an ambient space for jogging, meditation, discourses, nature tours, family parties, physical exercise, play stations and are terrific stress-busters.
+Parks have always been a great source of inspiration for writers, artists, gardeners, teachers, poets, naturalists… Parks provide an ambient space for jogging, meditation, discourses, nature tours, family parties, and physical exercise, and are terrific stress-busters.

-It’s not only an entertainment and social space for multifarious groups, but also a great educational space for those who have an eye for biodiversity components – flowers, insects, butterflies, moths, birds, mammals, trees, lawns, etc.
+They are also a great educational space for those who have an eye for biodiversity components – flowers, insects, butterflies, moths, birds, mammals, trees, lawns, etc.

 Urban parks are indeed paradises on earth, as they benevolently provide pleasure under pressure.

 It is the unsaid duty of every one to demonstrate stewardship through conservation and appreciation of green spaces by adapting the following dos and don’ts.

 l Enjoy the time spent in the green space.